MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 1. Go to Settings → Devices & Services
 2. Click "Add Integration"
 3. Search for "Trafiklab"
-4. Enter your API key and area/stop ID (see instructions below on how to use the Stop Lookup service)
+4. Enter your API key and area/stop ID (see instructions below on how to use the lookup Stop ID)
 5. Configure the integration name
 6. Choose sensor type (departures or arrivals)
 7. Optionally filter by specific lines (comma-separated, e.g., "1,4,7")
-8. Optionally filter by direction (0 for direction 1, 1 for direction 2, leave empty for both)
+8. Optionally filter by destination substring (case-insensitive, leave empty for all)
 9. Set time window (how many minutes ahead to search, default 60 minutes)
 10. Configure refresh interval (how often to fetch data from API, default 300 seconds, minimum 60 seconds)